-The name of this organization shall be the Management Information Systems Association (MISA), hereafter referred to as the Association.
+The name of this organization shall be the Michigan Information Systems Association (MISA), hereafter referred to as the Association.

 The purposes for which this organization is formed are:

 a.
 To promote and foster the improvement of the field of management information systems through study, education, research, and the cooperative